umbraco/Umbraco.Cloud.CICDFlow.Samples/v2/powershell/github/readme.md

 4. Make a copy of the `.gitignore` from the Cloud Project Repository (not from this sample repository)
     1. Call the copy `cloud.gitignore`
     2. place both files in the root of your repository

+## Want to be able to target more environments?
+The `advanced`-folder contains a modified version of `main.yml`.
+This one, called `main-more-targets.yml`, is able to target different environments based on the branch that triggered the pipeline.